TizenTeam/tau/README.md

     app.css (your application's CSS)
 </pre>

-You could add the web-ui-fw directory to your project like this:
+You could add the tizen-web-ui-fw directory to your project like this:

 <pre>
 /